DNA

 Shaped by live CRM, campaign and data-delivery environments where fragmented signal needs to become controlled action.

-Kosmos packages proven delivery discipline into product form.
-Holograph provides the lived operational pedigree; the suite makes that learning repeatable, governed and easier to buy.
+Kosmos turns proven delivery discipline into product form.
+Holograph provides the pedigree; the suite makes that operational learning repeatable.

-Questions teams ask before they wire the stack together
+Questions teams ask before they join the systems up

 Can DNA work across multiple source systems?